 This policy describes the normal process that the Board follows to recommend potential board appointments to Town Council.
 The Board recognizes that the power to appoint and remove members of the Board rests exclusively with the Town Council.

 Vacant board positions shall be advertised in the event of an opening.
-Prospective new board members and board members whose terms have expired (providing that they have not already served three consecutive terms on the board) may apply in writing to the Board indicating their willingness to let their names stand for appointment or re-appointment.
+Prospective new board members and board members whose terms have expired (providing that they have not already served three consecutive terms on the Board) may apply in writing to the Board indicating their willingness to let their names stand for appointment or re-appointment.

-The board will consider all applications and submit recommended letters of application to Town Council for possible board appointment.
+The Board will consider and submit all applications to Town Council for possible board appointment.
 All recommendations for re-appointment shall be submitted to Town Council in the form of motions by the Board recorded in the Board meeting minutes.

 Elected positions of the Board shall be renewed annually during the November board meeting.